 Yet here she was, doing just that.

 In this day and age, living together before marriage was an accepted and even a respectable practice.
-But after getting through the mountain of paperwork involved in moving to a foreign country, becoming proficient in English and managing to find a sufficient means ot supporting herself, she had found herself reluctant to accept the live-in status offered to her instead of the designation of a soon-to-be-bride that she had envisioned herself as becoming once she arrived in America.
+But after getting through the mountain of paperwork involved in moving to work and go to school in a foreign country, becoming proficient in English and managing to find a sufficient means ot supporting herself, she had found herself reluctant to accept the temporary live-in status offered to her instead of the designation of a soon-to-be-bride that she had envisioned herself as becoming once she arrived in America.

 It wasn't easy living on her own in a strange place.
 But whenever loneliness threatened her resolve and self- doubts tempted her to give up her independence, a whisper deep in her heart said to hold on, that something good was about to happen and that she needed to stay right where she was.

-That feeling had grown quite strong over the past few days.
+That feeling had grown stronger over the past few days.

-And now, after weeks of texting and sporadic face to face encounters, Taka had phoned the day before and made an actual breakfast date with her on her day off.
-For him to take flex time on a weekday was totally unheard of.
-The fact that he would make that effort raised hopes that maybe he had finally realized that their relationship needed more than bare bones maintenence to survive.
+And now, after weeks of texting and sporadic face to face encounters, Taka had phoned the day before and made a breakfast date with her on her day off.
+Although he'd been in the U.S. long enough to have adopted American mannerisms and customs, when it came to his job, he was still the prototypical workaholic Japanese businessman; for him to take flex time on a weekday was totally unheard of.
+The fact that he would make that effort raised hope that maybe he had listened to and considered her feelings about how things were going, and realized that their relationship needed more than bare bones maintenence to survive.

-Maybe today would be the day her patience was rewarded.
-But she wasn't going to hold her breath.
+Perhaps today would be the day her patience was finally rewarded.

-After leaving some food and water for her pet, Miaka stepped out into the fresh mountain air and locked the door to her apartment.
-The early morning breeze sent a chill across her exposed skin, but she didn't bother to turn and go back for a jacket.
+After leaving some food and water for her beloved pet, Miaka stepped out into the fresh mountain air and locked the door to her apartment.
+The early morning breeze sent a ripple of goose bumps across her exposed skin, but she didn't bother to turn around and go back for a jacket.
 Though it might feel a bit cool now, she'd been living in Colorado Springs long enough to know that a clear, cloudless sky over Pike's Peak was a strong indication of a scorching hot day to come.
 The sundress was a good choice.

 She would have to put off that little ritual until she got to the intended destination.
-If she didn't hurry, she'd lose the chance for the good conversation she hoped to have with Taka to the demands of his job.
+If she didn't hurry, she'd lose the chance for the good conversation she hoped to have with Taka about the demands of his job and the toll it was taking on their relationship.
 The clock was ticking, and a delay for an emergency potty stop wasn't acceptable in a world where time was as precious a commodity as money.

-Reviewers welcomed with a bag of Mile High doughnuts!
+Reviewers welcomed with a bag of Pike's Peak Mile High doughnuts!